Malay Das

 Academic Memberships+

-1. Elected member, Plant Tissue Culture Association of India (PTCA-I)
+2. Elected member, Plant Tissue Culture Association of India (PTCA-I) since 2022

-3. General Body Member, Archana Sharma Foundation of Calcutta (ASFC)
+4. General Body Member, Archana Sharma Foundation of Calcutta (ASFC) since 2019

 Publications+